 Performance fees are only paid when investment managers outperform their benchmarks and so they are better described as an offset against returns than a cost.
-If we include forecast performance fees, however, the forecast cost of managing the Fund in 2017/18 is \$173.0 million or 0.51% of expected average funds under management, compared to the forecast for 2016/17 of 0.53%.
-Of our forecast cost, Guardians' expenses are \$52.3 million, amounting to 0.15% of expected average funds under management.
+If we include forecast performance fees, the total forecast cost of managing the Fund in 2019/20 is \$166.3 million or 0.38%, compared to the forecast for 2018/19 of \$154.7 million or 0.38%.